rahulcomputerscience/bank_loan_analysis/README.md

 ## 📊 Rationale for Analysis

 Analyzing bank loan data is crucial for maintaining financial stability and maximizing profitability.
-This report provides the necessary insights for:
+This Excel-based dashboard provides the necessary insights for:

 - **Risk Assessment:** Evaluating the probability of default for new and existing loans.
 - **Decision-Making:** Setting appropriate interest rates, loan amounts, and approval criteria.
 - **Portfolio Management:** Identifying segments with high risk or high performance for strategic adjustments.
-- **Credit Risk Management:** Implementing models to minimize losses from non-performing loans.
+- **Credit Risk Management:** Implementing data-driven strategies to minimize losses from non-performing loans.
 - **Regulatory Compliance:** Ensuring adherence to financial regulations and reporting standards.

 ---